Bioinformatics

 Tools

-PCA-PAM50 is used to perform intrinsic subtyping for breast cancer gene expression data.
+PCAPAM50 is used to perform intrinsic subtyping for breast cancer gene expression data.
 PCA-PAM50 leverages principal component analysis (PCA) and iterative PAM50 calls to derive the gene expression-based ER status.
 This generates an ER-balanced subset which is automatically used for gene centering and subsequent intrinsic calls.
-Thus, PCA-PAM50 performs intrinsic subtyping in ER status unbalanced cohorts.
+Thus, PCAPAM50 performs intrinsic subtyping in ER status unbalanced cohorts.

 View Tool